Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

- * Admin will submit control values: in the prefernces weighing process: weight of 'done before' by TA weight of re;evant languages to module based priority of language to TA weight of module priority to TA
+ * Admin will submit control values: in the prefernces weighing process: weight of 'done before' by TA weight of relevant languages to module based priority of language to TA weight of module priority to TA

  * Programming languages and weights: